Iacob Heraclid: Moldavian intrigue

 Despot's plan to take over as Prince of Moldavia by usurping Alexandru Lăpușneanu was probably hatched at Vilnius: here, he met some Moldavian boyars who had escaped Lăpușneanu's political persecutions.
 By 1558, he had also become aware that his genealogical claims made him a nominal relative of Princess-consort Ruxandra.
+Scholar Tadeusz Gostyński proposes that one of Łaski's clients, Cyprian z Sieradza, approached Heraclid with a sketched-out conquest of Moldavia.
+Gostyński proposes that this is why Despot adopted Cyprian, who was consequently known in Poland as "Bazylik".
 Historian Șerban Papacostea argues that Demetrios settled in Moldavia long before Despot, contributing to the spread of Reformation ideas in that country before being chased out by Lăpușneanu's violent repression.
 Iacob himself arrived in Moldavia in 1558, already an adversary of the regime, probably with support from Poland (especially from Polish Calvinists) and from a coalition of boyars who had supported Ștefan VI Rareș.

-As noted by Olteanu, his plan was rendered realistic by the anarchic decline of political customs in both Danubian Principalities under the Ottoman dominion.
+As noted by Olteanu, Heraclid's plan was rendered realistic by the anarchic decline of political customs in both Danubian Principalities under the Ottoman dominion.
 In the very last decades of the Romanian Middle Ages, there were 21 Moldavian Princes, with each averaging "2 years of actual governance."
 Emperor Charles' other successor, Ferdinand I, was preoccupied with securing a Habsburg family realm in Central and Eastern Europe.
 His son Maximilian intended to stand in the Polish royal elections; he courted the Polish nobility, whose Protestant factions conditioned their support on Habsburg acceptance of Despot.
 This overlapped with Heraclid's own political goals, prompting him to assure the Habsburg court of his loyalty.
 It is unclear if Ferdinand actually backed Despot during the late 1550s.
 Historian Ionel Bejenaru, who argues that they did, notes that Lăpușneanu perceived Despot as an imperial agent, and that this pushed him to enter negotiations with Ferdinand.
 Iorga describes Despot as a "useful diversion", which Ferdinand prepared for its perfect moment to deploy.